krsanjay01/MSIS_Capstone_Team1/readme.md

 Example for Mixed Images model:

 ```
-python eval_dif.py checkpoint/artifact/mixed/uncompressed data/artifact/mixed/test
+python eval_dif.py checkpoint/artifact/dif/mixed/uncompressed data/artifact/mixed/test
 ```
 #### <h2>TransUNet Classifier

-You can train and test the model for the Deep Image Fingerprint (DIF) model.
+You can train and test the model for the TransUNet Classifier model.
 We have provided the checkpoint for the Mixed uncompressed image dataset.
 You can test any dataset using this or train the model using other datasets.

 #### Training the Model

-To run `train_dif.py`, you need to specify the data directory and the model directory.
+To run `train_trans_unet.py`, you need to specify the data directory and the model directory.
 The data directory should include two subdirectories: `train` and `test`.
 Each of these directories should contain two subdirectories: `0_real` and `1_fake`, for real and fake images, respectively.
 The model directory will be used to store the extracted fingerprints.

 Example for Mixed Images model:

 ```
-python train_dif.py data/artifact/mixed/train checkpoint/artifact/mixed/uncompressed
+python train_trans_unet.py data/artifact/mixed/train checkpoint/artifact/tran_classifier/mixed/uncompressed --epochs=25 --crop_size=224 --train_size=1024
 ```

 #### Testing the Model